akshayw1/Travel-Itinerary/README.md

 ## Installation
-To run the Travel Planner AI, follow these steps:
+To run the WanderAtlan, follow these steps:

 1. Clone the repository:git clone [﻿https://github.com/hardikverma22/travel-planner-ai](https://github.com/hardikverma22/travel-planner-ai)
 2. Navigate to the project directory:cd travel-planner-ai